35 Medical Trivia Questions Only Geniuses Will Get Right

 D. A prescription drug to be available after a shortage

 Capillary refill time refers to how long it takes for a nail to regain colour after pressure is applied and released.
 It can be used to measure the strength of blood circulation, since the fingers and toes are far from the heart.
 Normally, colour returns within two seconds.
-Here are three more shocking things your nails can reveal about your health.

 The Framingham risk score is…